OneRaynyDay/oneraynyday.github.io/_posts/2018-05-03-Reinforcement-Learning-Bandit.md

 2. $c$ is some constant we choose to control degree of exploration.

 In the same analog, we can say that $t$ is the hypothesis space size $M$ from our previous equation.
 This is because as we increase on $t$, the sequence of actions $(a_n)$ up to $t$ grows in space.
 It is thus harder to select an $A_t$.
 However, as the amount of times we've selected $a$, $N_t(a)$ increases, we also gain information about how this action behaves.

+UCB is a very powerful algorithm, and one can interpret it with a different view of the same problem: Greedy choosing vs. Regret minimization.
+In this case, we can interpret it as minimizing regret by giving enough exploration in all states before choosing the $argmax$, therefore "minimizing regret".

 ## Gradient Bandit Algorithms